Wodan58/joy1/doc/JOYimplJOY.md

 ---------------------

 It does not seem necessary to add module names to the symbol table, as the old version did.
-The define makes it possible not have modules in the symbol table.
+The define makes it possible to not have modules in the symbol table.

 CHECK_SYMTABMAX
 ---------------